 A great way to improve your credit score

 Paying off your existing debt is a great way to improve your credit score.
-Doing so is a whole lot better than applying for card after card and getting rejected, or even getting a new credit card and never missing a payment while you still have your old debt hanging out there waiting to be repaid.
+Paying off debt is a whole lot better than applying for card after card and getting rejected.
+Or getting a new credit card and paying on time, while your old debt is still waiting to be repaid.

-Debt is the 300 lb. gorilla that you need to get out of the room first, and it’ll help you get ALL of your finances in better order along the way!
+Debt is the 300 lb. gorilla that you need to get out of the room first.
+It’ll help you get ALL of your finances in better order along the way!

-Many people worry that their score will drop like a rock once they’re done paying off debt, but that doesn’t have to be the case as long as you use credit responsibly while paying it off in full each month before the due date.
+Many people worry unnecessarily that their score will drop like a rock once they’re done paying off debt.
+The trick is to continue to use credit responsibly while paying it off in full and early each month.
 That way you’re not carrying a balance.
-Plus your past credit history isn’t erased just because you’re done with debt, so that gets factored into your score as well.

-I’ve been completely debt free since 2012 (we even paid off our house) and here’s the score my Wells Fargo checking account showed me:
+I’ve been completely debt free since 2012 (we even paid off our mortgage early.)
+Here’s the score my Wells Fargo checking account showed me 5 years later:

-All I’ve done since 2012 is use credit cards for purchases and then pay the entire balance before it’s due.
-(I have autopay set up for the entire balance to make sure nothing gets missed.)
-To my way of thinking that’s no different than paying the electric bill every month before it’s due, which I also do through autopay.
+All I’ve done since 2012 is use credit cards for purchases and then pay the entire balance before it’s due using autopay.
+To my way of thinking that’s no different than paying the electric bill every month before it’s due.
+(Which I also do through autopay.)

 I don’t normally even check my credit score — I only did recently for the purposes of this article.
-I know that at one time I had bad credit though, because I only qualified for a sub-prime mortgage during divorce.
-I figured my score would take care of itself if I did financially sound and responsible things, and that’s been the case.
+At one time I definitely had bad credit though, because I only qualified for a sub-prime mortgage during divorce.
+I figured my score would take care of itself if I did financially sound and responsible things.
+That’s been the case for sure.

 If you have bad credit…

-If you have bad credit, remember that responsibly repaying your debt as quickly as possible is an excellent way to repair your credit and improve your credit score over time.
+If you have bad credit, keep one thing in mind.
+Responsibly repaying your debt is an excellent way to repair your credit and improve your credit score over time.

-Paying off debt isn’t always the easiest task as you still need money to pay your current bills and live life, but it is absolutely doable.
-(I know, because we paid off over $147,000.
-Here’s our story.)
+Paying off debt isn’t always the easiest task.
+Of course you still need money to pay your current bills and live life, but it is absolutely doable.
+(I know, because we paid off over $147,000.)
 By prioritizing getting out of debt and making the monthly payments, you will soon be able to get on the right track and gradually improve your credit score.